 Other activities: We may run surveys, contests, or similar activities through this site.
 Such information will be used for the purposes for which it was collected.
 We use the information provided through our online shop to fulfill your order, and address any problems that might arise.
 We also look at technical information to diagnose problems with or consider improvements to our servers or related technologies and to administer eff.org and other websites we host or provide.

 Third-Party Service Providers to EFF

 Portions of the eff.org site, including some of our individual action alert webpages, are operated by third-parties, such as grassroots campaign service providers.
-From time to time, EFF will use third party hosting providers, such as cloud hosting services—for example, when the expected volume of traffic is not scalable.
+When necessary and appropriate, EFF will use will use third party services such as content delivery networks and cloud hosting providers to handle traffic to our sites.
 EFF also uses a third-party credit card processor.
+Where possible, we take steps to limit the ability of third parties to retain data about our users.
 These service providers may place session cookies on your computer.
 EFF’s service providers may also log standard technical information, such as the numerical Internet Protocol (IP) address of the computer you are using; the browser software you use and your operating system; the date and time you access our site; and the Internet address of the website from which you linked directly to our site.
 Our service providers may also store and organize the personal information collected through this site on our behalf.

 For all of EFF's service providers, hosting providers and credit card processors and any other providers we may use in the future, the information collected from EFF users remains protected by the terms of our agreements with those providers and we will ensure that the information to be kept confidential and disclosed only to employees who require such access in the course of their assigned duties.
 EFF also requires all of our third-party service providers to notify EFF if they receive legal process seeking information about visitors to EFF’s website.